Stateville Correctional Center

 Stateville Correctional Center (Stateville) is a Level One maximum-security adult male facility, first opened in 1925.
 It is located in Crest Hill, Illinois, about one hour southwest of Chicago.

-- Physical plant issues continue to raise major concerns, particularly in the roundhouse, Unit F, which is the only panopticon still in use in the United States.
+- Stateville is home to the roundhouse, the only functioning panopticon in the United States.

 JHA's work on healthcare in the Illinois Department of Correction is supported by a generous grant from the Michael Reese Health Trust